cloudfoundry-incubator/kubo-deployment/docs/guides/customized-installation.md

 Subsequent runs of `bin/bosh_deploy` will apply changes made to the configuration to an already existing KuBOSH installation, reusing the credentials stored in the `creds.yml`.

 Another file that gets created during initial deployment is called `state.json`.
-It contains the BOSH state identical to the one used by .

 ## Setup Cloud Config